oasysokubo/Speech-interpretation-and-recognition/README.md

 **sources:**
 -------------------------------------------------------------------

+model:

-**HelloWorld.java** is the Main class containing the voice recognition system
+**Main.java** - the Main class

-**Math.java** calculates math equation recognized by speech recognition
+**ArithmeticAnalysis.java** - calculates math equation recognized by speech recognition

-**VoiceListener.java** takes in speech from Main and executes specific command
+**VoiceListener.java** - takes in speech from Main and executes specific command

-**VoiceListenerTest.java** is a test class for VoiceListener.java
+api:

+**VoiceDictation.java** - voice recognition system

-**VoiceSynthesizer.java** is a voice synthesizer able to give linguistic feedback to users
+**VoiceSynthesizer.java** - a voice synthesizer able to give linguistic feedback to users

-**VoiceSynthesizerTest.java** is a test class for VoiceSynthesizer.java

-**RunCommand.java** is a runtime class for performing computer system tasks
+**RunCommand.java** - a runtime class for performing computer system tasks

+test:

+**VoiceListenerTest.java** - a test class for VoiceListener.java

+**VoiceSynthesizerTest.java** - a test class for VoiceSynthesizer.java

 **built with:**